 STEAM Powered Kit

-Despite having all these lovely links to other sites where you can find/buy the tools I've mentioned, rest assured most of these I name-drop for free.
-I am an affiliate with a few of them though, and these will be clearly indicated.
+👋️Despite having all these lovely links to other sites where you can find/buy the tools I've mentioned, rest assured most of these I name-drop for free.
+Any I am an affiliate of will be clearly indicated.

-If you would like to support my work with STEAM Powered, subscribe, tell your friends, or become a patron on my Patreon or Ko-Fi or buy your books from BookDepository with my affiliate link.
-Thanks!
+If you would like to support my work with STEAM Powered, subscribe, tell your friends, or become a patron on my Patreon.
+Any raised will go towards the costs of producing the show.

 Current Kit